nasa/SROMPy/README.md

 ------------------------------------------------------------------------------

-Python module for generating stochastic reduced order models (SROMs)
+Python module for generating Stochastic Reduced Order Models (SROMs) and applying them for uncertainty quantification problems.

+See documentation in docs/ directory for details.